 Which qualifications should I look for?

 When it comes to full-service accountants, you may want one who is a certified public accountant (CPA).
-This is an industry-standard verification of a person's knowledge and expertise in the field of public accounting.
-Try to find a small business accountant in your area who has this designation and experience handling small businesses’ financial needs.
+This is an industry-standard verification of a person’s knowledge and expertise in the field of public accounting.
+Try to find small business accountants in your area who have this designation and experience handling small businesses’ financial needs.

 If you plan to work with a bookkeeper, look for one with the certified bookkeeper (CB) or certified public bookkeeper (CPB) designation.
 Both of these confirm a person’s knowledge in bookkeeping (verified through testing and demonstrated experience).